sparshpnd23/DevOps-4--Integrating-Groovy-with-K8s-Jenkins/README.md

 TASK - 3: TESTING

 This task will test the code & if the code is found corrupt, it will automatically send an email to the mentioned email of the developer.
+(Note - If your email is not working, I have explained the process in detail in my previous task, whose link is provided at the top.
+Please refer to it.)

         job("Testing") {